Donallyb/Powershell-Scripts/Docs/ScheduledReboot.md

 ```
 Additional information
 -------------------------------------
-his script uses the shutdown.exe command with the following options:
+This script uses the shutdown.exe command with the following options:

 /r: Full shutdown and restart
 /t: Time-out period before shutdown in seconds